fml-fam/fml/README.md

 * Be relatively small and self-contained.
 * Follow general C++ conventions by default (like RAII and exceptions), but give the ability to break these for the performance-minded.
-* Other than object creation, changing a code from one class to another should be very simple, ideally with no changes to the source (the internals will simply **Do The Right Thing (tm)**).
+* Changing a code from one object type to another should be very simple, ideally with no changes to the source (the internals will simply **Do The Right Thing (tm)**), with the exception of:
+    - object creation
+    - printing
 * Use a permissive open source license.